-Posted on Thursday, March 29, 2018
+Posted on Wednesday, March 27, 2019

 Gout at an acute stage (redness, pain and swelling) can be controlled and regulated with anti-inflammatory drugs prescribed by a doctor.
 Such a prescription usually helps alleviate pain and inflammation within 1 – 2 days.
-Once the pain is gone, follow up with a specialist doctor is critical.
-A doctor may confirm the diagnosis with a series of tests including x-rays, ultrasound imaging, and/or aspiration of joint fluid to examine uric crystals.
+Once the pain is gone, follow up with a specialist doctor.
+A doctor may confirm the diagnosis with a series of tests including X-rays, ultrasound imaging, and/or aspiration of joint fluid to examine uric crystals.
 Gout may sometimes be mistaken for some other form of arthritis, including rheumatoid arthritis or even septic arthritis, and may also present in the absence of increased uric acid levels.

-When necessary, therapeutic treatment modalities could be used to alleviate acute gout attacks as well.
+Depending on your case, therapeutic treatment modalities could be used to alleviate acute gout attacks as well.
 Treatments such as therapeutic ultrasound have been reported to offer instant pain relief for gout sufferers as it promotes blood flow through the capillaries, helping to wash out uric acid crystals.
 This treatment modality will also repair the patient’s lymph and capillary vessels and aid in better absorption and metabolism of waste products.

 Author: Sani KAMIS, MSc (UK), BSc (Hons) (UK), MFPM RCPS (Glasg)